LWDG Group Expert Claire Denyer talks to us about what it’s like to have to cope with a dog with Kennel Cough in a multi-dog house.

 Kennel cough symptoms can develop between a few days to a couple of weeks after being exposed.
 Some dogs can carry and pass on Kennel cough without having any symptoms themselves.
-There's a lot of cases of Kennel Cough at the moment, we have had quite a few clients cancel due to Kennel cough in recent weeks, and whilst we have taken as many precautions as we can, Rose has unfortunately contracted it.
+There are a lot of cases of Kennel Cough at the moment, we have had quite a few clients cancel due to Kennel cough in recent weeks, and whilst we have taken as many precautions as we can, Rose has unfortunately contracted it.

-Kennel Cough is contagious before symptoms occur and dogs with Kennel Cough, or those living with dogs with Kennel Cough should be isolated for 10 days following symptoms.
+Kennel Cough is contagious before symptoms occur and dogs with Kennel Cough or those living with dogs with Kennel Cough should be isolated for 10 days following symptoms.

-It can be passed from dog to dog pretty easily, not only from droplets in the air, but also from touching an infected dog.
+It can be passed from dog to dog pretty easily, not only from droplets in the air but also from touching an infected dog.
 It can also be passed on from touching things that have been touched by an infected dog, this includes our clothes, toys, dummies, food and water bowls, to name a few.
 We have been contacting clients due to see us over the coming days, and taking precautions, including changing clothes before seeing clients, and not using any dummies or equipment our dogs have touched.

-We advise our clients not to bring a dog to class if they suspect they have Kennel Cough, or if they been around a dog who has Kennel cough, just in case they are carrying it but not showing symptoms, and the same advice is important for anyone who are concerned their dog may have Kennel Cough or may have been in contact with a dog with it.
+We advise our clients not to bring a dog to class if they suspect they have Kennel Cough, or if they have been around a dog who has Kennel cough, just in case they are carrying it but not showing symptoms, and the same advice is important for anyone who is concerned their dog may have Kennel Cough or may have been in contact with a dog with it.
 Always seek advice from your Veterinary Surgeon.

 Isolation Training You Can Carry Out At Home

-You can do this with all dogs that are in isolation due to Kennel Cough, but are not suspected of having or having Kennel Cough as these dogs need to rest.
+You can do this with all dogs that are in isolation due to Kennel Cough but are not suspected of having or having Kennel Cough as these dogs need to rest.

 Further information can also be found on the Kennel Clubs website about Kennel Cough